jksy/oci8-auto-binder/README.md

 OCI8AutoBinder.replace_original_class!
 conn = OCI8.new(username, password, ident)
 conn.exec("select * from table1 where column1 = 1") do |r|
-  # change to prarameterized query atomatically in exec method
+  # change to prarameterized query automatically in exec method
   # query = "select * from table1 where column1 = :a0", params = {:a0 => 1}
   puts r.join(',')
 end